sithmel/async-deco/README.md

 var atomicDecorator = atomic(options);
 ```
 Options:
-* getKey [optional]: a function for calculate a key from the given arguments.
+* getKey [optional]: a function for calculate a key from the given arguments
 * ttl [optional]: the maximum time to live for the lock.
-In ms. It defaults to 1000ms.
+In ms. It defaults to 1000ms
 * lock [optional]: an instance of the locking object.
 You can pass any object compatible with the Lock instance (node-redlock for example).
-If not passed simple in-process lock will be used.
+If not passed simple in-process lock will be used

-Here's how to use redlock with the decorator:
+In node, you can use a distrubuted locking mechanism to ensure only an instance of a function is executed, across many process/services.
+Here's how using [redlock](https://github.com/mike-marcacci/node-redlock):
 ```js
 import { atomic } from 'async-deco';
 import redis from 'redis';